Skip to content

 = Using a custom SignInPage component

-In {product} ({product-very-short}), the `SignInPage` component manages the application's authentication flow.
-The `SignInPage` connects one or more authentication providers to the sign-in process.
+In {product} ({product-very-short}), the `SignInPage` component manages the authentication flow of the application.
+This component connects one or more authentication providers to the sign-in process.
 By default, {product-short} uses a static `SignInPage` that supports all built-in authentication providers.

 When you configure a custom `SignInPage`: